-Away from this now legendary chapter of it’s history Lagavulin has produced some of the most characterful, classy whisky not just in Scotland but the world.
-The 16 year old has been a huge hit ever since it’s inclusion in Diageo’s Classic Malts range in 1989 and demand for it is such that the distillery runs at full pelt just to keep up.
-Although, they also find time for the odd special release… The annual 12 year old at cask strength for example… Or the Distillery Edition Double Matured expression… Or there’s the 200th anniversary bottling of an 8 year old, bottled at 48% which I’m going to be reviewing this week.
+Away from this now legendary chapter of its history, Lagavulin has produced some of the most characterful whisky not just in Scotland but the world.
+The 16-year-old has been a huge hit ever since its inclusion in Diageo’s Classic Malts range in 1989 and demand for it is such that the distillery runs at full pelt just to keep up.
+Though there is also time for the odd special release.
+The annual 12-year-old at cask strength, for example, or the Distillers Edition ‘Double Matured’ expression.
+This selection has now been bolstered by the release of an 8-year-old to celebrate the 200th anniversary.
+Bottled at 48%, it retails in the UK for around £50.

 The first thing that strikes me is the pale colour, there’s no caramel E150 colourant added here, this is all-natural.
 It’s also bottled at 48% ABV and it’s always nice to see official distillery bottlings at that higher strength.